OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 - The Android NDK.
 This is the Native Development Kit that contains prebuilt toolchains for cross-compiling native code for different architectures.

 In addition to the SDK and NDK, you'll also something to make Java bytecode more human-friendly.
-APKTool <sup>[3]</sup> is a popular free tool that can extract and disassemble resources directly from the APK archive and disassemble Java bytecode to Smali format.
+APKTool <sup>[3]</sup> is a popular free tool that can extract and disassemble resources directly from the APK archive and disassemble Java bytecode to Smali format (Smali/Baksmali is an assembler/disassembler for the Dex format.
+It's also icelandic for "Assembler/Disassembler").
 APKTool allows you to reassemble the package, which is useful for patching and applying changes to the Manifest.

 Other than that, it's really a matter of preference and budget.
 A ton of free and commercial disassemblers, decompilers, and frameworks with different strengths and weaknesses exist - we'll cover some of them below.